10up/wp-local-docker-v2/README.md

 performance increase.

 If the environment was created before `v3.0.1`, this will update the elasticsearch image.
 When updating the elasticsearch image, we need to delete the docker volume so you will need to reindex after running this command.

+### Managing Certificates

+`10updocker cert generate <hostname>` will generate certificates for use of SSL on local environments.

+`10updocker cert install` installs a new certificate authority in the system trust store.

 ### Elasticsearch

 If you have enabled Elasticsearch for a particular environment, you can send requests from the host machine to the